thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Release Notes/fire-app-builder-known-issues.md

 The following are known issues in Fire App Builder:

-* **Login with Amazon component**.
-The [Login with Amazon component][fire-app-builder-login-with-amazon-component] is not working correctly.
-The issue is currently being investigated.
 * **Related content item match list**.
 Related content matches (which are based on tags in the feed) will match unlimited content if many items have the same tags.
 (The content matches should have an item limit.)
 * **Splash screen loading time.** Loading the feed initially can take some time on splash screen.
 (The initial load time should be faster.)